krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 After nearly 5 months of writing and two more of reviews, the result was published on February the 14th 2017.
 It is available both in print and in most digital formats.
-You can find all relevant information on the dedicated webpage: [Functional PHP](book).
+You can find all relevant information on the dedicated webpage: [Functional PHP][book].

 It was hard work sometimes, but I am really glad to have been offered this opportunity.
 I learned a lot, both about the topic and myself.
 It was my first experience as an author,